HaoyueBaiZJU/genai-detect/README.md

 ### Running the Evaluation

-To evaluate a on the dataset, run the following command:
+To evaluate a model on the dataset, run the following command:

 ```
 python eval_real_vs_fake.py \